NordicWayInterchange/interchange/frontend/USERHELP.md

 # User help

-### Log in to the portal

-In a browser, go to the [login page](https://napcore.npra.io/) and log in to the portal with the provided username and password.

-## Capability

-Capability is like a schema for a data stream.
-It declares the headers of one or more data streams, and values or range or values for those headers.

 ### How to register a Capability?

-In order to be able to publish messages on the node, a capability and a delivery have to be created.
-We'll start by adding a capability.

-You can create a new capability by clicking on the `Add capability` button in the capability tab, or by going to this
+You can create a new [Capability](../GLOSSARY.md#capability) by clicking on the `Add capability` button in the capability tab.
+Click on `My capabilities`,
-page: [Add capability](https://napcore.npra.io/capabilities/new-user-capability).
-Click on `My capabilities`, `Add capability`
+`Add capability`

 ![Add capability](../demo/images/capabilities.png)